Assam CM invites ULFA (I) chief for peace talks | Law-Order

 Assam CM invites ULFA (I) chief for peace talks

-Assam Chief Minister Himanta Biswa Sarma on Sunday appealed to ULFA I chief Paresh Barua to come to the negotiating table.He also expressed his gratitude to COVID warriors for their unrelenting war on the pandemic.Speaking at the state function to mark the 75th Independence Day, the chief minister said that Assam is celebrating the occasion without any bandh called by militant groups, including ULFA, for the first time in decades.
+Sarma also expressed his gratitude to COVID warriors for their unrelenting fight against the pandemic, and reaffirmed his governments commitment to the war against drugs and human trafficking.He made 10 requests to the people of Assam, including taking care of aging parents and marrying off daughters not before the age of 21, to mark the 75th Independence Day.Speaking at the state function organised on the occasion, the chief minister said that Assam is celebrating Independence Day without any bandh called by militant groups, including ULFA, for the first time in decades.

 - Country: